psmarcin/react-redux-best-practices/basics.md

 # Basics about javascript standard code style
 I prefer to use es2015 syntax and then compile it to old one.
 Completely dropped `var` instead of `let` and `const`.
-It's much more meaningful then `var`'s.
+It's much more meaningful then `var`s.

 ##Naming convection
 ###File name